Gansu: Energy

 Among Gansu's most important sources of energy are its water resources: the Yellow River and other inland river drainage basins.
 Gansu is placed ninth among China's provinces in annual hydropower potential and water discharge.
 Gansu produces 17.24 gigawatts of hydropower a year.
-Twenty-nine hydropower stations have been constructed in Gansu, altogether(?) capable of generating 30 gigawatts.
+Twenty-nine hydropower stations have been constructed in Gansu, capable of generating 30 gigawatts in total.
 Gansu has an estimated coal reserve of 8.92 billion tons and petroleum reserve of 700 million tons.

 There is also good potential for wind and solar power development.
 The Gansu Wind Farm project – already producing 7.965GW in 2015 – is expected to achieve 20GW by 2020, at which time it will likely become the world's biggest collective windfarm.

 In November 2017 an agreement between the Chinese Academy of Sciences and Gansu government was announced, to site and begin operations of a molten salt reactor pilot project in the province by 2020.

 Flora and fauna

 Gansu has 659 species of wild animals.
-It has twenty-four rare animals which are under a state protection.
+It has 24 rare animals which are under a state protection.

 Gansu's mammals include some of the world's most charismatic: the giant panda, golden monkeys, lynx, snow leopards, sika deer, musk deer, and the Bactrian camel.

 Among zoologists who study moles, the Gansu mole is of great interest.
 For a reason that can only be speculated, it is taxologically a New World mole living among Old World moles: that is to say, an American mole living in a sea of Euro-Asians.

 Gansu is home to 441 species of birds; it is a center of endemism and home to many species and subspecies which occur nowhere else in the world.

 Gansu is China's second-largest producer of medicinal plants and herbs, including some produced nowhere else, such as the hairy asiabell root, fritillary bulb, and Chinese caterpillar fungus.